aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Function `ungated_transfer_allowed`

 Return whether a wallet can freely send or receive fungible assets.
+If the wallet has not been created, we default to returning true as deposits can be sent to it.

 <pre><code><b>public</b> <b>fun</b> <a href="fungible_asset.md#0x1_fungible_asset_ungated_transfer_allowed">ungated_transfer_allowed</a>&lt;T: key&gt;(wallet: <a href="object.md#0x1_object_Object">object::Object</a>&lt;T&gt;): bool